Asian American Journalists Association: Mentor Match

-MediaWatch
+Media Watch

-AAJA MediaWatch is a civic engagement committee consisted of AAJA members who are media professionals.
+AAJA Media Watch is a civic engagement committee consisted of AAJA members who are media professionals.
 The committee seeks to hold media organizations accountable to standards of accuracy and fairness in the coverage of Asian Americans and Pacific Islanders and their issues.
 In consultation with AAJA's president, the all-volunteer committee considers and issues statements on AAJA's behalf.

-In 2016, AAJA MediaWatch issued a statement demanding an apology from Fox News for a segment aired on Oct.
+In 2016, AAJA Media Watch issued a statement demanding an apology from Fox News for a segment aired on Oct.
 3rd that mocked Asian Americans in New York's Chinatown.
 The segment by Jesse Watters of "The O'Reilly Factor" was called "offensive" by The Washington Post and Sen. Brian Schatz of Hawaii said Watters "should be ashamed."
 AAJA also met privately with an “O’Reilly Factor” executive producer, along with other national and local community leaders, at the Museum of Chinese in America in New York City.

-AAJA MediaWatch issued guidance in February 2020 urging news outlets to refrain from images and language that fuel xenophobia and racism amid the COVID-19 outbreak.
-Following that in March, MediaWatch issued a joint statement along with other media organization partners denouncing the escalating violence and anti-Asian rhetoric aimed at Asian Americans and Pacific Islanders, including journalists, amid the pandemic.
+AAJA Media Watch issued guidance in February 2020 urging news outlets to refrain from images and language that fuel xenophobia and racism amid the COVID-19 outbreak.
+Following that in March, Media Watch issued a joint statement along with other media organization partners denouncing the escalating violence and anti-Asian rhetoric aimed at Asian Americans and Pacific Islanders, including journalists, amid the pandemic.

 Achievements

-AAJA is one of the founding organizations and a partner organization of UNITY: Journalists of Color, Inc. along with the National Association of Black Journalists (NABJ), the National Association of Hispanic Journalists (NAHJ), and the Native American Journalists Association (NAJA).
+AAJA is one of the founding organizations and a partner organization of UNITY: Journalists of Color, Inc. along with the National Association of Black Journalists (NABJ), the National Association of Hispanic Journalists (NAHJ), and the Indigenous Journalists Association (IJA).

 In 2019, the Features forum of the AAJA teamed up with the African American Film Critics Association (AAFCA), GALECA: The Society of LGBTQ Entertainment Critics, the Latino Entertainment Journalists Association (LEJA), the Online Association of Female Film Critics (OAFFC) and Time's Up Entertainment to form the Critics Groups for Equality in Media to help foster greater diversity in entertainment journalism through various initiatives including a "watchdog" grading system.

 On April 2, 2021, the Los Angeles chapter of the Society of Professional Journalists co-sponsored an event celebrating the AAJA's 40th anniversary, calling the organization a "vital resource for journalists reporting on the rise of anti-Asian racism and hate crimes."